ampproject/amp.dev/content/docs/tutorials/add_advanced/adding_components.md

 </amp-youtube>
 ```

-**Refresh** the page and look at the page.
-You should see this text instead of a video: *“The video could not be loaded.”*
+**Refresh** the page.
+Instead of the video you'll see this text: *“The video could not be loaded.”*

 Even if your browser can show YouTube videos without issue, you will still receive this error.
 Why?
 The video hasn’t actually failed to load, rather the component itself failed.

 Remember, not all components are included in the core AMP library JavaScript file.
 We need to include an additional JavaScript request for the YouTube component.

+{% call callout('Note', type='note') %}
+If you still have your developer console open and `#development=1` in your URL, you'll see an AMP validator error at this point reminding you to add the `amp-youtube` JavaScript and a link to documentation that will tell you the `script` tag to add.
+{% endcall %}

 **Add** the following script to the `<head>` tag: